crlamke/sys-info/README.md

 # sysreport.sh
 A Linux bash script useful for determining system resources and health.

 I'm not actively working on this script but you can submit bug reports and suggestions for functionality.
-The best way to reach me is to contact me at my Mastodon account - crlamke@mastodon.social.
+The best way to reach me is to contact me at my Mastodon account - https://mastodon.social/@crlamke.

 ## Current functionality
 1. Generates single file HTML report, useful for cron based automated run and email